WHO CAN ENTER ART MAUI?

 WHAT IF I CAN’T MAKE IT TO DROPOFF / PICKUP DAY?

-If you can’t pick up your unselected art on Sunday, February 24 (or exhibited art on Sunday, March 31), you may have someone else pick up your art on those days, provided they have written permission from you or have your receipt.
+Can’t pick up your unselected art on Sunday, March 1,?
+You may have someone else pick up your art provided they have written permission from you or have your receipt.
 They will have to sign out for it and assume all responsibility for delivery to you.
 Hours: 9 a.m. to 5 p.m.
+No Monday pick up.

-NOTE: Artists will be charged a late fee donation of $10 per day (maximum of two days) for non-selected works left after pick-up day, and exhibited works left after pick-up day at close of show.
-Art not picked up on published dates will be removed from the MACC gallery.
+Artists will be charged $10 per day for non-selected works left after pick-up day.
+Exhibited works will be charged $10 per day left after the close of the show.
 If still uncollected after two days, the art may be donated to a charitable auction.

 IF ARTWORK HAS TO BE ORIGINAL, WHY DO YOU ALLOW NUMBERED PIECES FROM AN EDITION?

-This requirement refers to artwork that is ‘created’ by the artist one piece at a time (for example, block prints or silk screens).
-While each piece is numbered individually, it is created by the artist in the same manner as an original artwork.
+This requirement refers to artwork that is ‘created’ by the artist one piece at a time (for example, block prints or silkscreens).
+While each piece is numbered individually, it is created by the artist in the same manner as original artwork.
 Such art may have subtle differences from one number within an edition to the next, so each is considered to be ‘original’.

 CAN I INCLUDE AN ARTIST’S STATEMENT WITH THE PIECE?

-Art Maui doesn’t accept Artist’s Statements for jurying.
+Art Maui does not accept artists’ statements for jurying.
 If a piece has been accepted, the artist may provide a statement and bio at the Artist’s Reception, that will be kept in a binder at the reception desk.
 No separate verbiage, poetry or written explanation of art will be displayed beside an accepted piece.

 IF I GET A PIECE IN THE SHOW, WHY DO I HAVE TO DO A GALLERY SITTING?